5 browsers I’ve tried on Linux in 2024

 Zen 1.0.2360Mb

-I ran a privacy test with two tools, Privacy Check by digitale.co and Cover Your Tracks by EFF.
+I performed a test regarding the privacy aspect with two tools, Privacy Check by digitale.co and Cover Your Tracks by EFF, here are the results.

-With the first test i analyzed 6 data types:
+With the first test, I analyzed 6 types of data:

-• Connection (attempts to determine the local IP address (via WebRTC), the DNS server, and the public IP address).
+• Connection (tries to determine local IP address (via WebRTC) and DNS server in addition to public IP address)

-• Location (uses the IP address to determine the location).
+• Location (uses IP address to determine location)

-• Ads and trackers (checks if the browser allows advertisements and trackers).
+• Advertisements and trackers (checks whether the browser allows advertisements and trackers)

-• Hardware (identifies various hardware details, including CPU and GPU).
+• Hardware (determines various information about the hardware, including CPU and GPU)

 FloorpYesYesYes / YesYesYesYes